aspose-words/Aspose.Words-API-References/english/net/aspose.words/inodechangingcallback/nodeinserting/_index.md

 title: INodeChangingCallback.NodeInserting
 linktitle: NodeInserting
 second_title: Aspose.Words for .NET API Reference
-description: INodeChangingCallback method.
+description: INodeChangingCallback NodeInserting method.
 Called just before a node belonging to this document is about to be inserted into another node in C#.
 type: docs
 weight: 20
 url: /net/aspose.words/inodechangingcallback/nodeinserting/